lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Jelsafan0** _(07-Oct-18 03:35 PM)_

-> It’s like an evolved form of beaver dam.
+> It's like an evolved form of beaver dam.
 > I recognize the general structure.

 **Zander** _(07-Oct-18 03:35 PM)_

-> t!8bhall Does Deyner turn into a 1" marble for ten seconds?
+t!8bhall Does Deyner turn into a 1" marble for ten seconds?

 **PlasmaPerson** _(07-Oct-18 03:36 PM)_